 Our group was smaller than expected, but with many different riding levels.
 We had eight folks, including three couples and two solo travelers.
 Everyone got along beautifully.
 Most people were repeat Backroads travelers, and several had been on trips in the US and abroad.
 Repeat clients are a good sign of a great tour company.
 We had three excellent Trip Leaders and two vans for support.

 The guides were amazing!
 I'm sure they get the same questions all the time from guests, but you would never know it.
-They were all excellent bike riders, who could give tips and hints on how to tackle the long steep hills.
+They were all excellent bike riders and hikers, who could give tips and hints on how to tackle the long steep hills or safely navigate the lavarock hiking trails.
 Backroads did an outstanding job hiring and training our three leaders.
 And each one added a good vibe to the trip.

 We give our trip leaders a 10+ out of 10!
 Gillian, Tyler and Maureen were outstanding on all fronts: leadership, cooking, driving, loading bikes, bike mechanics and more.
 They were very knowledgeable about the local areas and shared tips.
 Our guides were also very personable, enjoyable and professional.

-They were very good at dealing with the different personalities, needs and biking levels of our group.
+They were very good at dealing with the different personalities, needs and physical abilities of our group.
 Our guides handled all the quirky things that would come up with ease.
-We always felt that the leaders knew what to do and how to help a variety of riders enjoy the routes.
+We always felt that the leaders knew what to do and how to help a variety of guests enjoy the routes.
 In one case, they pulled us off our bikes for safety due to high crosswinds.

-Generally, we rode on roads with wide shoulders or little traffic.
+For the bike rides, we generally rode on roads with wide shoulders or little traffic.
 Going through towns a few times, there was traffic, but I never felt unsafe.
 Before we headed out, our leaders would give us a heads up of any possible issues, and we were always welcome to ride in the vans as needed.
 We experienced many of the different climates on the island of Hawaii.
 Desert, lava fields, rain forests, hot, cold, wet, dry - and we were well prepared for it all.